New obstructions to symplectic embeddings: On holomorphic curves in dimension four

-\begin{remark} The index formulas used in this paper all involve Chern numbers of the finite energy curves.
-Finite energy curves do not give closed cycles in the ambient manifold, say $X$, however they are asymptotic at their ends to periodic orbits of Reeb flows and so can be compactified to give $2$-dimensional cycles with boundary, which can always be perturbed to be defined by immersions.
-The definition of the Chern number depends upon a choice of trivialization of $TX$ along this boundary, and that trivialization must of course be compatible with the one used in Section \ref{thinellipse} to define our Conley-Zehnder indices.
+Before computing indices we first must fix a convention for defining the Chern number of a finite energy curve $F$ whose target is some ambient symplectic manifold, say $X$, with cylindrical ends.
+Such curves do not generally give closed cycles in $X$.
+However, they are asymptotic at their punctures to closed Reeb orbits and hence can be compactified to give $2$-dimensional cycles with boundary, which can always be perturbed to be defined by immersions.
+The definition of the Chern number here then depends upon a choice of trivialization of $TX$ along these boundary orbits.
+We fix these trivializations to be compatible with the one used in Section \ref{ellipsoid} to define our Conley-Zehnder indices.

 To be precise, in all cases considered in this paper our Reeb orbits $\gamma$ will lie in the boundary of an ellipsoid $E$ in $\CC ^n$.
 Thus we have a standard symplectic trivialization of $T(X)|_{\gamma}$ coming from restriction of the standard trivialization on $\CC^n$.
-The action of the derivative of the Reeb flow (extended to act trivially on the normal vector to $\partial E|_{\gamma}$) induces a family of symplectomorphisms $\eta_t \in {\mathrm Symp}(\CC^n)$ for $0 \le t \le L$, where $L$ is the length of the Reeb orbit.
-We then define $\mu(\gamma)$ following \cite{rs}, as was done above in Section \ref{thinellipse}.
+The linearization of the Reeb flow along $\gamma$ (extended to act trivially on the normal vector to $\partial E|_{\gamma}$) induces a family of symplectomorphisms $\eta_t \in {\mathrm Symp}(\CC^n)$ for $0 \le t \le L$, where $L$ is the length of the Reeb orbit.
+We then define the Conley-Zehnder index $\mu(\gamma)$ following \cite{rs}, as was done above in Section \ref{ellipsoid}.
 Suppose that $X$ has real dimension $2n$ and is equipped with an almost-complex structure $J$.
 The determinant line bundle $\Lambda^n(X,J)$ has a standard section $S$ over $E$, again using our trivialization.
-In the above formula $c_1(F)$ can be defined to be the number of zeros (counted with multiplicity) of a section of $\Lambda^n(X,J)|_F$ which agrees with $S$ over $\gamma$.
+Then $c_1(F)$ can be defined to be the number of zeros (counted with multiplicity) of a section of $\Lambda^n(X,J)|_F$ which agrees with $S$ over $\gamma$.